Ultimate Table Tennis season four kicks off on July 13 in Pune - ExBulletin

 Ultimate Table Tennis season four kicks off on July 13 in Pune

-Mumbai (Maharashtra)[India]March 28 (ANI): India’s top table tennis league, Ultimate Table Tennis (UTT), returns after a three-year hiatus and will be held from July 13 to July 30, 2023 at the Balewadi Sports Complex in Pune.
+India’s premier table tennis competition, Ultimate Table Tennis (UTT), returns after a three-year hiatus and will be held from July 13 to July 30, 2023 at the Balewadi Sports Complex in Pune.

 The franchise-based competition is under the auspices of the Table Tennis Federation of India (TTFI) and has been a game-changer for Indian table tennis since its inception in 2017.
 It’s going to be season four of Ultimate Table Tennis.